Home » The Fiat 500e Abarth Is A Great Hot Hatch That Argues Engines Don’t Matter

 Zappy scorpion motifs are cool.

-Charging is one paint point, but there’s another.
+Charging is one pain point, but there’s another.
 I’ve been able to ignore the elephant in the room thus far because I didn’t have to pay for this car.
 That’s good because it’s not even slightly cheap.
 This thing costs $59,890 Australian dollars as you see it here.
 That’s around $39,000 USD at current exchange rates because the Australian dollar isn’t doing great these days.

 I love this car to death, but that’s a lot of money.
 This is going to sound juvenile, but if I’m spending that kind of load on a vehicle, I probably want something bigger that isn’t so limited.
 The Abarth is a triumph, it’s absolutely exquisite, but for that kind of cash, I’d want it to do everything.